To Teach Critical Thinking & Inquiry Learning, Entrust Your School Librarian

 • Teachers are ignorant about collaboration with a school librarian or have had negative experiences.

 To overcome these obstacles, our Information Literacy lessons need to be short purposeful chunks that provide only what students need for the assignment.
-Such lessons encourage teachers to collaborate often so we can scaffold the necessary Info-Lit skills for each grade level through the school year.
-I’ve written previously about my Library Curriculum Matrix, an organization tool I use to plan & track my lessons, so let’s look at some specific strategies we can use for each Information Literacy component.
+By not overwhelming students with too many or irrelevant details, our lessons can encourage teachers to collaborate often, which allows us to scaffold Info-Lit skills for each grade level throughout the school year.
+I’ve written about my Library Curriculum Matrix, a visual organizational tool I created to plan and track my lessons, but let’s look at some specific strategies I use for each Information Literacy component.

-I’ve used many Research Process Models, and each has its benefits and flaws, but all can achieve our goal to develop a problem-solving mindset in students.
-Some models have more steps, some fewer, but all research process models have 4 basic phases:NoSweat Research Process Models Comparison Chart- image
+I’ve used many Planning Process Models, and each has its benefits and flaws, but all can achieve our goal to develop a problem-solving, critical thinking mindset in students.
+Some models have more steps, some fewer, but all planning process models follow four basic phases:NoSweat Research Process Models Comparison Chart- image

 1. plan